EUROPEAN UNION & AUSTRALIA Key Facts

-In 2011, the EU economy was the largest in the world, accounting for one-quarter of global gross domestic product (GDP) at current prices, exceeding the combined GDP of China, Japan, the Republic of Korea and the ten ASEAN countries.
+In 2012, the EU economy was the largest in the world, accounting for almost one-quarter of global gross domestic product (GDP) at current prices, exceeding the combined GDP of China, Japan, and the Republic of Korea

-The EU is the world’s largest trader of merchandise goods, being both the largest exporter and importer.
-In 2011, extra-EU two-way merchandise trade reached $US4.5 trillion, representing 16 per cent of global merchandise trade.
+The EU is the world’s largest trader of merchandise goods.
+In 2012, (latest figures available) extra-EU two-way merchandise trade reached $US4.5 trillion, representing 15 per cent of global merchandise trade.

-The EU is also the world’s biggest exporter and importer of services, with two-way trade valued at $US1.4 trillion in 2011, accounting for 23 per cent of global services trade.
+The EU is the world’s biggest exporter and importer of services, with two-way trade valued at $US1.5 trillion in 2012, accounting for 22.5 per cent of global services trade.